 Thredbo is a ski village nestled in the foothills, and known for having the five longest runs in Australia.
 The village has everything you need within a short walking distance, including offering a great range of lodges, bars, restaurants, cafes and shops.

 A special experience in Thredbo is the very Saturday tradition of night skiers and snowboarders lighting up the Supertrail with flaming flares.
+Read more in our Get to know Australia’s Ski Fields blog article.

 Those who prefer to flee to warmer climes for their winter getaways out of Perth should consider heading to the World Heritage regions of Shark Bay and the Ningaloo Coast in Western Australia.
-These areas are a Mecca for marine experiences, many of which are at their best in winter, when maximum temperatures average 25°C and rarely drop below 10°C at night.
+These areas are a mecca for marine experiences, many of which are at their best in winter, when maximum temperatures average 25°C and rarely drop below 10°C at night.

 The ideal time to look out for humpback whales is in August or September, as they make their way along the coast from their winter breeding grounds to spend the summer feeding in the Antarctic.
 Visitors are often treated to the sight of a cow and calf playing together in the protected waters of Shark Bay.